University and College Policies

 RIGHTS AND RESPONSIBILITIES

-It is recognized that the pregnant woman has rights and the responsibility for decisions concerning her pregnancy based on medical opinion regarding safety and childbearing.
+It is recognized that the pregnant individual has rights and the responsibility for decisions concerning her pregnancy based on medical opinion regarding safety and childbearing.
 She should expect due consideration from everyone associated with her during her pregnancy, whatever her decisions may be.
 At the same time she is expected to complete each and every requirement of the veterinary curriculum by a schedule or plan that can be implemented and by which the risks are deemed assumable by her and her physician.
 A faculty member may refuse to allow a pregnant student to participate in assignments or activities whenever that faculty member or most clinicians consider that the potential for accidents or for exposure to hazards is high.
 (Adopted by the Faculty of the Department of Medicine and Surgery, Fall, 1982)

 Prejudice and Discrimination